MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-TS-TD-certs-ad-fs.md

 ## Update federation partners

-You must update your federation partners differently, depending on Whether your they can or can't consume federation metadata.
+You must update your federation partners differently, depending on whether they can consume federation metadata.

 ### Partners who can consume federation metadata